A live conversation series about resetting as we emerge from the pandemic, featuring Philly’s creative community.

 - Other: Direct RSS Feed (copy and paste this link into your player)

-Here are some of the amazing members of Philly’s creative community that we’ll be speaking to this summer:
+Here are the amazing members of Philly’s creative community featured in our first season (Summer 2021):

 - Natalie Nixon, author & creativity strategist